-Access control is fast-becoming a must-have front line defence for businesses to protect their staff, assets and property.
+Access control is fast becoming a must-have front-line defence for businesses to protect their staff, assets, and property.
 The best commercial security consists of multiple layers, with access control being the first of these, providing a solid foundation on which all other elements are built.

 What is access control?

-As the name suggests, access control is a method by which only those with the relevant authorisation can enter a premises or certain areas of a facility.
+As the name suggests, access control is a method by which only those with the relevant authorisation can enter premises or certain areas of a facility.
 It provides accurate monitoring not only of who enters, but the time they do so, the exact place of entry, as well as the time and place of egress.
-This is managed through electronic or biometric recognition, such as an access card, key fob, fingerprint or even facial recognition.
+This is managed through electronic or biometric recognition, such as an access card, key fob, fingerprint, or even facial recognition.

 As technology continues to advance, other methods of authorisation will become more commonplace.

 Advantages of access control

 Apart from the obvious – that of providing selective access to a building or particular areas – access control systems offer major benefits to business premises of all sizes.